pivotal-cf/docs-pks/cli/index.hbs.md

 {{{{raw}}}} <!--  NOTE: This page is automatically generated from the PKS CLI source.
 Do not manually edit this file.  --> {{{{/raw}}}}

-This topic lists VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI) commands, used to interact with the TKGI API.
+This topic lists {{  vars.product_full }} Command Line Interface (TKGI CLI) commands, used to interact with the TKGI API.

 ## <a id="overview"></a>Overview